GabiCmg/GabiCmg/README.md

-### Oiii eu sou a Gabriela Camargo, estudante de programação e tecnologia! 👋
+### Oiii, eu sou a Gabriela Camargo, estudante de programação! 👋
 <!--
 **GabiCmg/GabiCmg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.